g1257/YaSpinWave/README.md

 Hash of the latest commit is also posted at https://g1257.github.io/hashes.html

-# Building and Running YaSpinWave
+# Building and Running SpinGlassSW

 ## Required Software